 You can watch the original conference here.

-Entitled The Public Archaeology of Death, the book contains 13 contributions, details of which you can read on the publishers website, where incidentally you can order a copy of the book!
+Entitled The Public Archaeology of Death, the book is co-edited with 2 students – Ben Wills-Eve and Jennifer Osborne, and contains 13 contributions, details of which you can read on the publishers website, where incidentally you can order a copy of the book!

 The book complements the other recent published collections I’ve co-edited: Death in the Contemporary World: Perspectives from Public Archaeology and Archaeologists and the Dead.